Validating Streaming JSON Documents with Learned VPAs: Introduction

 \section{Introduction}

-\emph{JavaScript Object Notation} (JSON) is the de facto data-exchange format, in particular for web applications.
-It has overtaken XML in that sense.
-Arguably, JSON documents are easier to read for programmers and end users since they only have arrays and objects as structured types.
-Additionally, they do not include named open and end tags for all values, in contrast to XML.
-Concretely, JSON includes open and end tags (braces actually) for arrays and objects only. \emph{JSON schema} \cite{JSONSchemaSite} is a simple schema language that allows users to impose constraints on the structure of JSON documents.
+\emph{JavaScript Object Notation} (JSON) has overtaken XML as the de facto standard data-exchange format, in particular for web applications.
+JSON documents are easier to read for programmers and end users since they only have arrays and objects as structured types.
+Moreover, in contrast to XML\@, they do not include named open and end tags for all values, but open and end tags (braces actually) for arrays and objects only. \emph{JSON schema}~\cite{JSONSchemaSite} is a simple schema language that allows users to impose constraints on the structure of JSON documents.

 In this work, we are interested in the \emph{validation} of \emph{streaming} JSON documents against JSON schemas.
-Several previous results have been obtained about the formalization of XML schemas and the use of formal methods to validate XML documents (see, e.g., \cite{DBLP:journals/mst/BonevaCS15,DBLP:conf/www/KumarMV07,mnns17,ns18,schwentick12,DBLP:conf/pods/SegoufinV02}).
+Several previous results have been obtained about the formalization of XML schemas and the use of formal methods to validate XML documents (see, e.g.,~\cite{DBLP:journals/mst/BonevaCS15,DBLP:conf/www/KumarMV07,mnns17,ns18,schwentick12,DBLP:conf/pods/SegoufinV02}).
 Recently, a standard to formalize JSON schemas has been proposed and (hand-coded) validation tools for such schemas can be found online~\cite{JSONSchemaSite}.
 Pezoa et al, in~\cite{DBLP:conf/www/PezoaRSUV16}, observe that the standard of JSON documents is still evolving and that the formal semantics of JSON schemas is also still changing.
 Furthermore, validation tools seem to make different assumptions about both documents and schemas.
 The authors of~\cite{DBLP:conf/www/PezoaRSUV16} carry out an initial formalization of JSON schemas into formal grammars from which they are able to construct a \emph{batch} validation tool from a given JSON schema.